hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ![Project Link]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/project_link.png)

-This however does not mean that issues raised automatically get added to that project board - it appears to be just a nice link.
+This however does not mean that issues raised for that repo automatically get added to that project board - it appears to be just a nice link.
 This led me on to the three methods described below to ensure the issues raised from the repo landed on the board that I wanted.

 ## Method 1: Project Automation